leolanese/Functional-Programming-buzzwords/README.md

 #### Functors
-A functor is simply something that can be mapped over.
+A functor is simply something that can be .map over.

 #### Monads:
 A Monad is a Functor, but it also implements the Applicative and Chain specifications.
+Monads can be thought of as a container for a value, and to open up the container and do something to the value, you need to map over it.

+#### Functional Programming' and Reactive Programming:
+Functional programming and reactive programming should be considered as two different paradigms.
+Functional programming focuses on the interpretation of functions as mathematical functions—stateless and without side effects.
+On the other hand, reactive programming focuses on the propagation of changes as streams of events.
+The term functional-reactive programming is used to refer to a superset of reactive programming.

 #### Reactive Functional Programming:
 RFP is not FP.
 Reactive Programming is a paradigm where "async data streams" can be used almost everywhere.
 Everything is a stream.
+RFP is a paradigm for creating entire applications with nothing but streams of values over time.
+The same as in Functional Programming, we want to avoid any kind of mutable state and program by composing pure functions.

 #### Imperative programming: